Generic, Endlessly Applicable Roleplay System (3rd Ed.)

 Magic is wielded both by good mages, fighting against the forces of chaos, and by evil sorcerers, seeking to use their powers to destroy their foes and dominate others.
 Similar to these sorcerous powers are the holy (and unholy) Divine Spells of devout priests and clerics, channeling the power of their gods to bless and blast, smite and heal.

 To successfully cast a spell or Divine Spell requires a successful roll against your rating in Sorcerer or Priest.
 If you do not have either of these, you may not attempt to cast spells.
-Also, mages cannot use priestly Divine Spells, and priests cannot cast Sorcerous Spells, although it is perfectly possible for a character to have points in both these Specialities.
+Also, mages cannot use priestly Divine Spells, and priests cannot cast Sorcerous Spells, although it is potentially possible for a character to have points in both these Specialities, if the GM allows it.
 If you fail, you have misremembered the words and gestures required, or your god has not responded to your Divine Spell, and it simply fails to work.
 However, you still lose the Power cost of the spell or Divine Spell.

-The easiest spells and smallest Divine Spells, and the cheapest to make in terms of energy and concentration, consist of a single word and a gesture.
-More demanding, powerful powers require paragraphs of words and complex gestures and hand movement, and are much harder to make correctly. the most powerful require lengthy, complicated rituals, and a single word or gesture made incorrectly would mean that the entire spell would fail.
+The easiest and smallest spells, and the cheapest to make in terms of energy and concentration, consist of a word or short sentence, and a gesture or two.
+More demanding, powerful powers require paragraphs of words and complex gestures and hand movement, and are much harder to make correctly.
+The most powerful require lengthy, complicated rituals, and a single word or gesture made incorrectly would mean that the entire spell would fail.

 Spells costing 1-3 power take effect immediately.

 Spells costing 4-6 power take 1 full turn to cast, taking effect during the next turn.

 Spells costing 8 power take 1 minute to cast.